Tordsg/Xcitr/userstories.md

 ### Avatar (us-7)

-As an introvert, Bob doesn´t want to use his own picture in the app and instead be able to choose an avatar for himself, so that his personality is the reason behind a match and not just his looks.
+As a user, Bob wants to be able to choose an avatar as his profile picture, so that he doesn´t have to use his own picture and let his personality be the reason behind a match.

 ### Notifications (us-8)